Thick Turkish Cream

 If you want thicker Kaymak, use 4 cups (1L) of whipping cream 35%, and use a 3L Pyrex dish.

 * Don't throw out the milk.
-You can use it to cook any kind of milk-based Turkish Dessert.
-For example, Turkish Rice Pudding.
+You can use it to cook any kind of Turkish Dairy Dessert.
+For example, Turkish Rice Pudding - Turkish Baked Rice Pudding.